 Is there a difference between harmless entertainment and distraction?
 Yes, entertainment is entertainment only when it does not hinder you from doing something that you consider as important.
 If you have been planning to read some important book for long, and the only reason you can’t read it is that you spend too much time on Facebook and Instagram, then social media is certainly a distraction for you.
 However, on the other hand, if you are progressing steadily with the book, and using social media sometimes just to propagate your opinion and just to know what’s happening around you, then it is not a distraction.

 Easiest way of finding out whether something is distracting your or not is by abstaining from it.
 Delete your social media apps for a while.
 Don’t log in to your Facebook and Instagram accounts for a week, and observe what happens with you.
 If you feel a craving to log in and to check, they are distractions.
 If you can stay without them for a week without any craving, you are the one in control and they are not distractions.

 2. Find out what is important for you

 Remember, the less cluttered your surroundings are lesser would be the distraction.
 To find out what exactly is a distraction, you need to know what it is that you want.
 Sometimes even something you consider as informative can be a distraction if it is not helping you in progressing or in bringing a change into your life.
 There is no dearth of people who are addicted to reading newspapers and who think that newspapers cannot be distractions.

 Therefore, in both your work and in your life, find out what you want and always keep it in front of your eyes.
 Your aim could be as simple as helping others, or just being more productive in your work.
 You should never let it fade from your eyes.
 Write it on a page and post it on some wall, or make it the wallpaper of your cellphone.
 It might prove to be the rope that pulls you out every time you are losing yourself to distractions.

-3. Practice mindfulness or some other behavioural therapy
+3. Practice mindfulness or some other behavioral therapy